rikosintie/Discovery/docs/intro.md

 - Cisco Nexus
 - Aruba CX

 A plain text file is used to store the `show commands` that are sent to the switches.
 An example file for an HPE Procurve switch can be found [here](https://github.com/rikosintie/Discovery/blob/main/procurve-config-file.txt).
-You are free to customize the file to add or remove show commands as needed for your discovery.
+You are free to customize the file by adding or removing show commands as needed for your discovery.
 The script saves the data to various directories for easy access.

 ## Who is this project for